 An entity or individual may request to exclude from the SAR an attenuated (weakened) strain of a select agent or a select toxin modified to be less potent or toxic.
 If approved, FSAP will issue a written decision to the requestor and post the exclusion on the FSAP website in case others wish to work with the attenuated strain or toxin modified to be less potent or toxic.
-FSAP received no new exclusion requests pursuant to the select agent and toxin regulations in 2022.
+FSAP received two new exclusion requests pursuant to the select agent and toxin regulations in 2023 (Table 7).
+One of the requests was approved and one of the requests was denied.